redhat-cip/dci-ansible-agent/README.md

     # yum install -y dci-ansible-agent

+### Configure your time source

+It's important to have an chronized clock.
+Chrony should be started and running.
+You can valide the server clock is synchronized with the following command:

+    $ chronyc activity
+    200 OK
+    6 sources online
+    0 sources offline
+    0 sources doing burst (return to online)
+    0 sources doing burst (return to offline)
+    0 sources with unknown address

+If Chrony is not running, you can follow [the official documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony) to set it up.

 ### Configuration

 You start using the DCI Ansible Agent, you need to adjust a couple of configuration files.
 The first one is \`/etc/dci-ansible-agent/dcirc.sh\`: